jamie-taylor-rjj/invoice-generator/docs/readme.md

 One of the main reasons to test a product is to detect bugs and other defects.
 Automation Testing makes this process an easier one.
 It's also able to analyse a wider test coverage than humans may be able to.
 - Simplifies testing

 Testing is a routine part of the operations of most SaaS and tech companies.
 Making it as simple as possible is key.
 Using automation is extremely beneficial.
-When automating test tools, the test scripts and be reused.
+With automating test tools, the test scripts and be reused.
 Manual testing calls for a single code line to be written for the same test case, each time it needs to be run.
 - Speeds up the testing process

-Machines and automated technology work faster than humans.
-Along with improved accuracy, this is why we use them.
+Machines and automated technology work faster than humans, along with improved accuracy, this is why we use them.
 In turn, this shortens your software development life cycles.
 - Reduces human intervention

 Tests can be run at any time of day, even overnight, without needing humans to oversee it.
 Plus, when it's conducted automatically, this can also reduce the risk of human error.